 - Local Availability.
 Vertical farming aims to achieve consistent, year-round local supply of indigenous and non-indigenous produce that is agnostic to seasons, climates, weather and geographies. - Environmentally Friendly.
-Vertical farming can achieve up to 95% water savings over traditional methods, provides a significant reduction in fossil fuel required to plant, sow, fertilize and transport crops, and reduces land use and biodiversity disturbances. - Risk Mitigation.
+Vertical farming can achieve up to 95% water savings over traditional methods1, provides a significant reduction in fossil fuel required to plant, sow, fertilize and transport crops, and reduces land use and biodiversity disturbances. - Risk Mitigation.
 Vertical farming provides mitigation against natural disasters such as hail and wildfires that can wipe out entire crops, droughts and infestations that can adversely impact yields, and supply chain impacts such as Covid-19. - Consistent Quality.
 Controlled, repeatable growing conditions allow for consistent quality produce that can be rapidly delivered to local markets and reduces the number of perishables from long distance shipping. - Organic Preferences.
-Consumer preferences are evolving to more natural, organic products.
-The controlled environment of vertical farming reduces the need for chemicals and pesticides. - Enhanced Food Safety.
-The tracking and recall of locally grown produce serving a local market is significantly more manageable than produce grown in international jurisdictions and shipped long distances to a broad network of end markets. - Feeding a Growing Population.
-Vertical farming can be 100x more productive than traditional methods, providing a solution to feed a growing global population amid a decrease in arable land per capita.
+Consumer preferences are evolving to more natural, organic products2.
+The controlled environment of vertical farming reduces the need for chemicals and pesticides.